-Brute force attacks: How hackers crack passwords
+Brute force attack: How hackers crack passwords

-Understanding brute force attacks
+How brute force attacks work

 -